xtyangpsp/SeisGo/README.md

 This package is currently heavily dependent on **obspy** (www.obspy.org) to handle seismic data (download, read, and write, etc).
 Users are referred to **obspy** toolbox for related functions.

 ## Available modules
 This package is under active development.
-The currently available modules are list here.
+The currently available modules are listed here.
 1. `utils`

 This module contains frequently used utility functions not readily available in `obspy`.